 - Strong LinkedIn and email integrations

-- AI-powered contact enrichment (Folk calls it Magic Fields)
+- AI contact enrichment (Folk calls it Magic Fields)

 Where it falls short: Email sequences, deals and API access are Premium-only.
 Pipeline mechanics are lighter than a real sales CRM.
 If you need to track 50+ active deals through stages, this isn’t the tool.